 Geographically, our school is located amongst the farms of Willowmavin.
 However, our school community is made up of people from well beyond the Willowmavin border.
 We have built, and will continue to build, a school community that is passionate about our school and has the opportunity to contribute to and develop it.
 We are working together as a community to create a school that, whilst small in size, is big in stature.

-Health and wellbeing: Looking after ourselves and each other in a positive way so that we feel healthy, safe, comfortable and happy.
+Safe: Always acting and behaving in a manner that ensures we are looking after ourselves and each other so that we feel healthy, safe, comfortable and happy.

 Willowmavin Primary School